Chiranna Muzaka

-Chiranna Muzaka (Kirana Muzaka), also known as Kyranna or Anne was an Albanian princess and member of the Muzaka family.
+Chiranna Muzaka (Kirana Muzaka), also known as Kyranna or Anne, was an Albanian princess and member of the Muzaka family.

 Life

 Chiranna was the daughter of Andrea II Muzaka who held the title Despot of Albania & Epirus and Sebastokrator from the noble Muzaka family, and Euphemia Mataranga from the noble Mataranga family.
-She was the youngest of five siblings, however little is known about her early life.
+She was the youngest of five siblings.
+Little is known about her early life.

 Chiranna was married to Andrea Gropa who was the Lord of Ohrid.

-The couple left no issue, surviving or otherwise, and their property was inherited by the Muzaka family.
+The couple left no issue, and their property was inherited by the Muzaka family.